dimanikulin/capable-cpp-template/README.md

 ```

-You can run tests locally and on CI environment as well.
+You can run tests locally and on *CI* environment as well.

-# Documentation

-Locally or on CI

-TBD

 # Coming features

-- Documenting using Doxygen and Readme support (CI and Local) with Doxy configuration, Publish of documentation on git hub pages
+- Documenting using Doxygen and Readme support (CI and Local) with Doxy configuration
+- Publish of documentation on git hub pages
+- Using QT (CI and Locally)
+- Md Contributing Guideliness, Issues and Pull Requests
+- Clang-Format config
+- Сmake formatting
+- Static analyzers
+- Code coverage
+- Package manager support
-- use boold and italic
+- use Wix for win packages
+- Publish Test Results + GoogleMock
-- proofread
+- gitignore
+- Python formatting and linter

 # Formatting